László Fuchs: Biography

 In 2004, Fuchs was honored at the Hungarian Academy of Sciences 80th anniversary as one of the "big five" most distinguished Hungarian mathematicians.
 The other honorees included John Horvath, János Aczél, Ákos Császár and Steven Gaal.
 Fuchs has nearly 100 academic descendants, many of them through his student at Eötvös Loránd, George Grätzer.
 He was treasurer of the János Bolyai Mathematical Society from 1949 until 1963, and secretary-general of the society from 1963 to 1966.

+Fuchs turned 100 on June 24, 2024.